eliasngumbi998/PHP-MySQL-HTML-Login-Form/README.md

 # PHP-MySQL-HTML-Login-Form
-Introduction: This tutorial will cover creating a login form with PHP/MySQL/HTMl.
+This tutorial will cover creating a login form with PHP/MySQL/HTMl.
 Pre-creation: First you need to have some user accounts stored in a database, you can check out my profile for a tutorial on creating a register form.